OfflineWeb/job-rest/README.md

-# job-rest
+# job-ui
-REST api for job manager.
+UI for job manager.